I am so sorry to hear this Rick was my HERO!

 ON BEHALF OF THE RETIRED MEMBERS OF THE MUNITIONS MAINT SECTION OF MISSOURI AIR NATIONAL GUARD, WE SEND OUR DEEPEST SYMPATHIE TO THE LAYMAN FAMILY

 We share your grief at the loss of this fine man and great fighter pilot.
+Mack and Connie Angel

 May God be with you.
 I am sorry for your loss.

 On behalf of the men and women of the 131st Security Forces Squadron we extend our condolences to Layman family.
+Our thoughts and prayers are with you.

 So sorry for the loss of this great cousin.
 He was the older cousin we all looked up to.
 I remember it was always fun when our relatives visited back and forth.